Colon Diseases: Overview

 Rectal descent is graded according to the level of the lowest part of the rectum that had been prolapsed.
 This condition is very common among women especially those with multiple previous pregnancies.

 Treatment options include medical treatment with a small ring to elevate the prolapsed rectum or surgical treatment which aims at enhancing the normal ligaments that support the position of rectum.

 Colon is a very vital part of the digestive system.
 Many conditions may affect different parts of the colon.

-- Familial adenomatous polyposis is an autosomal dominate disorder that characterized by early onset of hundreds colorectal polyps.
-Polyp is a term used to describe any projection from the surface of the colon.
+Familial adenomatous polyposis is an autosomal dominate disorder that characterized by early onset of hundreds of colorectal polyps.
+A polyp is a term used to describe any projection from the surface of the colon.